Large Australian Companies Expect Rising Cyber RisksASX 100 Survey Finds Improved Awareness But Room for Improvement

 Cybersecurity is becoming a board-level concern among Australia's largest companies, but many are worried a breach or intrusion would nonetheless disrupt their businesses.

 The finding comes from a first-ever survey, the ASX 100 Cyber Health Check Report, released this week by the Australian government.
-Seventy-six of Australia's 100 largest companies by market capitalization on the Australian Stock Exchange (ASX) participated.
+Seventy-six of Australia's 100 largest companies by market capitalization on the Australian Securities Exchange (ASX) participated.

 Only 29 percent say they're "very confident" that they can detect and respond to an intrusion with minimal operational impact.
 The surveyed companies are not named, and their responses are aggregated.